 Improved reservoir management and advanced drilling technology are helping maximise economic recovery from the Elgin-Franklin area.

 Jade asset is a high-pressure high-temperature gas field operated by ConocoPhillips Petroleum Company U.K. Limited as a normally unattended installation (NUI).
 It is run as a satellite to the third party operated Judy installation (which hosts the primary Jade facilities).
-Chevron has a 19.93% equity interest.
+Chevron North Sea Limited has a 19.93 percent non-operated working interest.